huglemon/inwind-translate-crx/README.md

 ## ✨ Features

-Transform your everyday web reading into an immersive language learning journey!
-Read Frog is your intelligent companion that makes language learning natural and enjoyable.
+Transform your everyday web reading into an immersive language learning journey! inWind Translate is your intelligent companion that makes language learning natural and enjoyable.

 - Immersive Translation: Translate elements directly adjacent to the original elements on the webpage
 - Smart Content Extraction: Automatically identifies and extracts the main content from articles